 The operational buttons have PRIMARY and SECONDARY functions and are divided into upper and lower sections.
-By pressing the SHIFT button you gain access to the secondary functions.
+By pressing the $\bf SHIFT$ button you gain access to the secondary functions.

 1. F-keys & small buttons Multi-purpose keys 2.
 Soft keys With LCD display, allows the operator to enter the Multicam MENU system 3.
-Lever Initiates slow motion and playlist replay 4.
-Jog dial Used to accurately cue disk recorder 5.
-Operational block 1 PLST Initiates active playlist LOOP This option records the main output (PGM1) to the first input (CAM A) of Multicam.
-BROWSE Used to browse through clips, playlists, cue points INSERT Used in playlist management to insert clips into a playlist IN Sets Mark IN at the current position Sets Mark IN at the current position GOTO INGoes to the defined Mark INOUTSets Mark OUT at the current positionGOTO OUTGoes to the defined Mark OUTTAKEIn PGM+PRV mode, pressing this button swaps on PGM and PRV monitors In Multi-PGM mode, pressing this button toggles between CAM selection and PGM selection modes.
-Remote Panel, pressing this but In 2 PGM mode, when both PGMs are selected on the Remote Panel, pressing this button swaps the content loaded on PGM1 with the one loaded on PGM2 and vice-versa.
+Jog dial Used to accurately cue disk recorder 4.
+Operational block 1 - PLST Initiates active playlist - LOOP This option records the main output (PGM1) to the first input (CAM A) of Multicam.
+BROWSE Used to browse through clips, playlists, cue points - INSERT Used in playlist management to insert clips into a playlist IN Sets Mark IN at the current position GOTO IN Goes to the defined Mark IN OUT Sets Mark OUT at the current position - GOTO OUT Goes to the defined Mark OUT TAKE In PGM+PRV mode, pressing this button swaps cameras on PGM and PRV monitors In Multi-PGM mode, pressing this button toggles between CAM selection and PGM selection modes.
+In 2 PGM mode, when both PGMs are selected on the Remote Panel, pressing this button swaps the content loaded on PGM1 with the one loaded on PGM2 and viceversa.
 In Playlist Edit mode, pressing this button inserts the clip loaded on the PRV channel into current playlist.
-LEVER Changes the lever range to secondary mod menu for range selection) Changes the lever range to secondary mode (see setup menu for range selection)

-6. Operational Block 2
+5. Operational Block 2

-Block 2 PLAY Initiates playback NETWORK Enters the XNet menu. (connect to other servers on the network) LAST CUE Re-cues EVS server to previous cue point GOTO TC Allows timecode entry, with "F" keys FAST JOG Used with jog dial for rapid, manual re-cue.
+PLAY Initiates playback NETWORK Enters the XNet menu. (connect to other servers on the network) LAST CUE Re-cues EVS server to previous cue point GОТО ТС Allows timecode entry, with "F" keys FAST JOG Used with jog dial for rapid, manual re-cue.
 This mode is automatically reset after PLAY/LIVE commands.
 MARK Used to enter re-usable cue point (256 cycling cues).
 RECORD Initiates "E2E" mode RETURN Inside a clip, allows the operator to return to the same picture inside the record train, if it still exists.
 PRV CTL Enables/disables the Preview Control mode.
 PAGE Selects current clip page, from 1 to 10.

-7. LCD Display Provides current status of system
+6. LCD Display Provides current status of system

-2.2 LED COLOURS
+2.2 LED COLORS